bobev18/py3chess/README.md

             ('add_piece', [self.taken.designation+'@'+self.taken.location])]
 ```
 Because of that, and because no validation will be required during execution, the methods execute_move, process_actions and undo_actions - should have an alternative implementation utilizing the "flat" actions structure
+However 1. determine_game_state pulls moves from Board.naive_moves, which are of type Move.
+2. pre-defined moves from the chesstree, which would be flat type, so this will result in mixing flat and non flat execute_move methods.
+This can be resolved in 2 ways:
+ a) make duplicate determine_game_state, that provides flat instead of Move type
+ b) make a check within execute_move method, which of the two types of data is provided, and process accordingly

+Actually there is c) that uses determine_game_state to pull type Move, but uses Move.flat_actions() to save in the Node
+NOTE:
+ With using flat_execute moves, there are few tasks to be done alongside the method call:
+  - the method returns 'data' to be appended to the undo_actions
+  - the `board.white_checked` & `board.black_checked` should be updated by `board.update_incheck_variable_state(<turning color>)`
+  - both execute and undo processes call the same `process_flat_actions` method

+game.history takes Moves, and info from Nodes has only move_actions !!!  => the gamestate check will error.
+Options:
+  XXXa) flatten historyXXX - wont work, because hist check relies on move.type_ for the e.p moves
+ b) new flat format
+ c) rework history to contain be individual variables for each of the 4 castling moves, and just the prior move for the en passant
+   - this may be tricky for handling undo